impulsoteam/atena/README.md

 - Create a `.env` file at the root of the project by copying and renaming the `.env.example` file and subsequently changing some values ​​cited below:

-### Configuring Rocket.Chat Integration

-To use Rocket.Chat integration, follow the documentation steps by clicking [here](docs/ROCKET.CHAT.md).

 ### Configuring Github Integration